awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ### AWS CLI<a name="aurora-global-database-create.cli"></a>

-**To create an Aurora global database using the CLI**
+To create an Aurora global database using the CLI, use either of the following procedures:

-1. Create an Aurora global database and then add a primary AWS Region and a DB instance in that AWS Region\.
++ Create an Aurora global database and then add a primary AWS Region and a DB instance in that AWS Region\.
++ Alternatively, you can create the primary cluster first, then create the global database afterwards, specifying which cluster to use as the primary cluster\.

+**To create an Aurora global database and then add a primary AWS Region and DB instance**

+1. Create an Aurora global database and then add a primary AWS Region cluster\.

    1. Create the Aurora global database itself\.
 Initially, no clusters are associated with it\.
+Use the following values:
+      + For Aurora MySQL, specify `aurora` for the `--engine` parameter\.
+      + For Aurora PostgreSQL, specify `aurora-postgresql` for the `--engine` parameter and `10.11` for the `--engine-version` parameter\.

       For Linux, OS X, or Unix:

       ```
-      aws rds create-global-cluster \
+      aws rds create-global-cluster --region primary_region  \
           --global-cluster-identifier global_database_id \
-          --engine aurora \
+          --engine engine_type \
           --engine-version version # optional
       ```